Josko/aura-bot/README.md

 **Windows**

 Windows users should use VS2010 as there are the necessary .sln and .vcxproj files.
 Before building, choose the Release option.
-The binary shall be generated in the `~\aura-bot\ghost\Release` folder.
+The binary shall be generated in the `~\aura-bot\aura\Release` folder.
 Run it from `aura-bot` folder.

 **Linux**